HazemMonir/lib_x/README.md

 # __lib_x__
 <br>

-__lib_x__ is a simple library which includes some well tested, lightweight, and commonly needed packages.
-And on top of those packages, there're some preconfigured solutions and simplifications to help you quickly focus on the scaffold within few steps.
+__lib_x__ is a simple library that includes some well tested, and commonly needed packages.
+And on top of those packages, there're some preconfigured solutions and simplifications for a better architecture design.
 <br><br>

 ### __lib_x__ is designed to complement 2 things: